 Rob Curtis has practised as a registered psychologist since 1991 and has worked as a senior psychologist in both schools and multidisciplinary health clinics.

-He has extensive experience in the areas of disability, learning and behaviour across the lifespan.
+He has extensive experience in the areas of emotional wellbeing, disability, learning and behaviour across the lifespan.
 He has both undergraduate honours and postgraduate master degrees.
 He is an experienced supervisor of intern-psychologists seeking general registration and practising psychologists.
-Rob is also endorsed by the Psychology Board of Australia to work in the area of educational and developmental psychology and therefore works across the lifespan with extensive experience working with preschool children, adolescents and ageing adults.
-He is a member of the Australian Psychological Society, College of Educational and Developmental Psychology.
+Rob is also further endorsed by the Psychology Board of Australia to work in the area of educational and developmental psychology and therefore works across the lifespan with extensive experience working with preschool children, adolescents and ageing adults.
+He is a Fellow of the Australian Psychological Society, College of Educational and Developmental Psychology.
 Rob has worked with Vietnam Veterans and their families, and sees clients referred as Victims of Crime, and through WorkCover, Medicare and EAP.

 The Employee Assistance Program provides an opportunity for your staff to consult with experienced psychologists in welcoming and confidential surroundings.
 Such a program demonstrates clear recognition of the impact that workplace and personal stressors have on the productivity of both the individual employee and the broader team, as well as on the interface of employees and customers.
 Learning Curves offers an Employee Assistance Program tailored to meet the needs of your individual organisation.

 Becoming a victim of crime is an unexpected and distressing life event.
 It is normal to have strong reactions but when reactions last longer than normal and interfere with your life, counselling can help.
 Free approved counselling sessions by Robert M Curtis from Learning Curves Psychological Consultancy can be accessed through the Victims Services website.